thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Torsion/alerts.md

 However, in the real world there are limitations.

-When torsion springs are deflected beyond roughly 80% of safe deflection geometric imperfections such as a lack uniformity in coil pitch or minor deviation from cylindric shape become a factor in the real (as opposed to theoretical) moment-deflection relationship.
+When torsion springs are deflected beyond roughly 80% of safe deflection geometric imperfections such as a lack uniformity in coil pitch or minor deviation from cylindrical shape become a factor in the real (as opposed to theoretical) moment-deflection relationship.
 Coil to coil contact will produce an increase in spring rate that continues to increase with additional deflection until the maximum safe operating condition is reached.